 © Chris Christodoulou

 The composer George Frideric Handel was known to encourage and train young, unestablished singers, many of whom rose to fame as his star soloists.
-We continue Handel’s great tradition of nurturing talent through our Handel Singing Competition, which is presented as part of the annual London Handel Festival.
-The competition was inaugurated in 2002 with Ian Partridge and James Bowman as the first adjudicators, and has grown to become a major international singing event, attracting over 170 applicants from 25 countries all over the world in 2019.
+We continue Handel’s great tradition of nurturing talent through our international Handel Singing Competition, which is presented as part of the annual London Handel Festival.
+The competition was inaugurated in 2002 with Ian Partridge and James Bowman as the first adjudicators, and has grown to become a major international singing event, attracting 190 applicants from 32 countries all over the world in 2020.

 As well as cash prizes and the chance to work with a professional baroque orchestra, one of the key benefits of getting through to the semi-finals and finals is the increased profile, through significant press and promoter interest, which leads to numerous engagements; this has been the vehicle through which they have been able to build their professional careers.
-All finalists are also offered recitals and roles in future London Handel Festivals and in recent years the winners of the first and second prizes have been invited to give recitals at the Handel Festival in Halle, Germany and the New Walk Museum in Leicester.
+All finalists are also offered recitals and roles in future London Handel Festivals; in recent years the winners of the first and second prizes have been invited to give recitals at the Handel Festivals in Goettingen and Halle, Germany and the New Walk Museum in Leicester, and the winner has been invited to perform the solos in Messiah with the Huddersfield Choral Society under the baton of Jane Glover.